HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/index.md

 # HCL Digital Experience Cloud Native 9.5 entitlement checks

-Both the [HCL Software License Portal](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0073344) and [My HCLSoftware](https://support.hcl-software.com/csm?id=kb_article&sysparm_article=KB0109011) portals support entitlement checking and usage reporing for several HCL Software solutions, including the [HCL Digital Experience (DX) Cloud Native 9.5 Tier 1 – 7 offerings](https://blog.hcltechsw.com/digital-experience/introducing-new-hcl-digital-experience-cloud-native-9-5-bundle-with-user-session-pricing/) in the HCL DX portfolio.
+Both the [HCL Software License Portal](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0073344){target="_blank"} and [My HCLSoftware](https://support.hcl-software.com/csm?id=kb_article&sysparm_article=KB0109011){target="_blank"} portals support entitlement checking and usage reporting for several HCL Software solutions, including the [HCL Digital Experience (DX) Cloud Native 9.5 Tier 1 – 7 offerings](https://blog.hcltechsw.com/digital-experience/introducing-new-hcl-digital-experience-cloud-native-9-5-bundle-with-user-session-pricing/){target="_blank"} in the HCL DX portfolio.
 By checking entitlements, customers can track purchased software entitlement periods and usage levels.

 Entitlement checking and usage reporting are done differently, depending on whether customers are using Cloud Native (Kubernetes) or traditional (non-Kuberntes) deployments.

-For Kubernetes deployments, the HCL License Manager container service is configured to check entitlements and record usage against one or other (but not both) of the software delivery portals.
-Where customers cannot or do not want to integrate directly with a delivery portal for automatic online reporting, alternate options are available to connect to either a Local License Server (in the case of FlexNet), or to produce report extracts in a simple file format, that can be read and shared in other ways.
+For Kubernetes deployments, the HCL License Manager container service is configured to check entitlements and record usage against one or another (but not both) of the software delivery portals.
+Where customers cannot or do not want to integrate directly with a delivery portal for automatic online reporting, alternative options are available to connect to either a local License Server (in the case of FlexNet), or to produce report extracts in a simple file format, that can be read and shared in other ways.

 The following table identifies the reporting options for Kubernetes deployments: